yoshbatula/yoshbatula/README.md

 # 👋 Hi, I’m @yoshbatula
-I'm a second-year Computer Science student driven by curiosity and a passion for coding.
+I'm a third-year Computer Science student driven by curiosity and a passion for coding.
 I'm excited to dive deeper into the ever-evolving world of technology.

 ### 👀 About Me
 - A passionate web developer dedicated to continuous learning and growth.